How do I get to the BVI?

 When do I need to pay?

-The deposit is 50% of the course fee, and the balance is due 60 days before the start of course.
+The deposit to secure your booking is 30% of the course fee; then 30% is due 90 days before the start of the course, and the balance is due 60 days before course start.

 What experience do I need to sail with Tortola Sailing?

 None at all.
 Whether you are a complete novice never having sailed before or you have been sailing for years, wanting to get a professional qualification to add to your resume, we have a course that will suit you.

 With all our courses, we have a good balance of studying, practical sailing and relaxation, because we are aware that although you are here to learn, you may also be on your vacation.
 In this beautiful location we want to make sure you have time to explore and fall in love with the BVI as much as we have.

 Email us, tell us what experience you have and your aspirations for sailing, and we will recommend the most suitable course for you.
 Our instructors run each course at the pace of all the students; ensuring safety and comfort is paramount for everyone, (check out our blog on '10 things to expect from a great instructor')We always have a small ratio of students to instructors, with 5 students to 1 instructor, so you will be able to ask as many questions as you need to, as you go.

 What boats do you use?